aliyun/terraform-provider-alicloud/website/docs/r/rocketmq_instance.html.markdown

 ## Argument Reference

 The following arguments are supported:
-* `auto_renew` - (Optional) Whether to enable auto-renewal.
+* `auto_renew` - (Optional, ForceNew) Whether to enable auto-renewal.
 This parameter is only applicable when the payment type for the instance is Subscription (prepaid).
   - true: Enable auto-renewal
-  - false: Disable auto-renewal.
+  - false: Disable auto-renewal
-* `auto_renew_period` - (Optional) Auto-renewal period.
+* `auto_renew_period` - (Optional, ForceNew, Int) Auto-renewal period.
 This parameter is only valid when auto-renewal is enabled.
+Unit: months.

-The values can be as follows: 1, 2, 3, 6, 12.
+  The values can be as follows:
+  - Monthly renewal: 1, 2, 3, 6, 12
 * `auto_renew_period_unit` - (Optional, Computed) The minimum periodic unit for the duration of auto-renewal.
 This parameter is only valid when auto-renewal is enabled.
 Valid values: `Month`, `Year`.
+* `commodity_code` - (Optional, ForceNew, Available since v1.229.0) Commodity code

+  ons_rmqsub_public_cn: Package year and month instance

+  ons_rmqpost_public_cn: Pay-As-You-Go instance

+  Next: Serverless instances
-* `instance_name` - (Optional) The name of instance.
+* `instance_name` - (Optional) The name of instance
-* `network_info` - (Required) Instance network configuration information.
-See [`network_info`](#network_info) below.
+* `network_info` - (Required, List) Instance network configuration information See [`network_info`](#network_info) below.
 * `payment_type` - (Required, ForceNew) The payment type for the instance.
-Alibaba Cloud Message Queue RocketMQ version supports two types of payment.
+Alibaba Cloud Message Queue RocketMQ version supports two types of payment:

   The parameter values are as follows:
   - PayAsYouGo: Pay-as-you-go, a post-payment model where you pay after usage.
   - Subscription: Subscription-based, a pre-payment model where you pay before usage.

   For more information, please refer to [Billing Methods](https://help.aliyun.com/zh/apsaramq-for-rocketmq/cloud-message-queue-rocketmq-5-x-series/product-overview/overview-2).
-* `period` - (Optional) Duration of purchase.
+* `period` - (Optional, Int) Duration of purchase.
 This parameter is only valid when the payment type for the instance is Subscription (prepaid).

   The values can be as follows:
   - Monthly purchase: 1, 2, 3, 4, 5, 6
-  - Annual purchase: 1, 2, 3.
+  - Annual purchase: 1, 2, 3
 * `period_unit` - (Optional) The minimum periodic unit for the duration of purchase.

   The parameter values are as follows:
   - Month: Purchase on a monthly basis
-  - Year: Purchase on an annual basis.
+  - Year: Purchase on an annual basis
-* `product_info` - (Optional, ForceNew) product info.
-See [`product_info`](#product_info) below.
+* `product_info` - (Optional, ForceNew, List) product info See [`product_info`](#product_info) below.
-* `remark` - (Optional) Custom description.
+* `remark` - (Optional) Custom description
-* `resource_group_id` - (Optional, Computed) The ID of the resource group.
+* `resource_group_id` - (Optional, Computed) The ID of the resource group
 * `series_code` - (Required, ForceNew) The primary series encoding for the instance.
 For specific differences between the primary series, please refer to [Product Selection](https://help.aliyun.com/zh/apsaramq-for-rocketmq/cloud-message-queue-rocketmq-5-x-series/product-overview/instance-selection).

   The parameter values are as follows:
   - standard: Standard Edition
   - ultimate: Platinum Edition
-  - professional: Professional Edition.
+  - professional: Professional Edition
 * `service_code` - (Required, ForceNew) The code of the service code instance.
 The code of the RocketMQ is rmq.
-* `software` - (Optional) Instance software information.
+* `software` - (Optional, List) Instance software information.
 See [`software`](#software) below.
 * `sub_series_code` - (Required, ForceNew) The sub-series encoding for the instance.
 For specific differences between the sub-series, please refer to [Product Selection](https://help.aliyun.com/zh/apsaramq-for-rocketmq/cloud-message-queue-rocketmq-5-x-series/product-overview/instance-selection).

   The parameter values are as follows:
   - cluster_ha: Cluster High Availability Edition
   - single_node: Single Node Testing Edition

   When selecting the primary series as ultimate (Platinum Edition), the sub-series can only be chosen as cluster_ha (Cluster High Availability Edition).
 * `tags` - (Optional, Map) The resource label.

 ### `network_info`

 The network_info supports the following:
-* `internet_info` - (Required, ForceNew) instance internet info.
+* `internet_info` - (Required, ForceNew, List) instance internet info.
 See [`internet_info`](#network_info-internet_info) below.
-* `vpc_info` - (Required, ForceNew) Proprietary network information.
+* `vpc_info` - (Required, ForceNew, List) Proprietary network information.
 See [`vpc_info`](#network_info-vpc_info) below.

 ### `network_info-internet_info`

-The internet_info supports the following:
+The network_info-internet_info supports the following:
-* `flow_out_bandwidth` - (Optional, ForceNew) Public network bandwidth specification.
-Unit: Mb/s.This field should only be filled when the public network billing type is set to payByBandwidth.The value range is [1 - 1000].
+* `flow_out_bandwidth` - (Optional, ForceNew, Int) Public network bandwidth specification.
+Unit: Mb/s.
+This field should only be filled when the public network billing type is set to payByBandwidth.
+The value range is [1 - 1000].
 * `flow_out_type` - (Required, ForceNew) Public network billing type.
-The parameter values are as follows:
+Parameter values are as follows:
   - payByBandwidth: Fixed bandwidth billing.
-Set this value when enabling public network access.
+This parameter must be set to the value when public network access is enabled.
   - uninvolved: Not involved.
-Set this value when disabling public network access.
+This parameter must be set to the value when public network access is disabled.
 * `internet_spec` - (Required, ForceNew) Whether to enable public network access.
+The parameter values are as follows:
+  - enable: Enable public network access
-Instances by default support VPC access.
+  - disable: Disable public network access   Instances by default support VPC access.
 If public network access is enabled, Alibaba Cloud Message Queue RocketMQ version will incur charges for public network outbound bandwidth.
 For specific billing information, please refer to [Public Network Access Fees](https://help.aliyun.com/zh/apsaramq-for-rocketmq/cloud-message-queue-rocketmq-5-x-series/product-overview/internet-access-fee).
-The parameter values are as follows:
-  - enable: Enable public network access
-  - disable: Disable public network access
-* `ip_whitelist` - (Optional) internet ip whitelist.
+* `ip_whitelist` - (Optional, List) internet ip whitelist.

 ### `network_info-vpc_info`

-The vpc_info supports the following:
+The network_info-vpc_info supports the following:
+* `security_group_ids` - (Optional, ForceNew, Available since v1.229.0) Security group id.
-* `vswitch_id` - (Required, ForceNew) VPC network switch.
+* `vswitch_id` - (Optional, ForceNew) VPC network switch.
+* `vswitches` - (Optional, ForceNew, List, Available since v1.229.0) Multiple VSwitches.
+At least two VSwitches are required for a serverless instance.
+See [`vswitches`](#network_info-vpc_info-vswitches) below.
 * `vpc_id` - (Required, ForceNew) Proprietary Network.

+### `network_info-vpc_info-vswitches`

+The network_info-vpc_info-vswitches supports the following:
+* `vswitch_id` - (Optional, ForceNew, Available since v1.229.0) VPC switch id.

 ### `product_info`

 The product_info supports the following:
 * `auto_scaling` - (Optional) is open auto scaling.
-* `message_retention_time` - (Optional) Duration of message retention.
-Unit: hours.For the range of values, please refer to [Usage Limits](https://help.aliyun.com/zh/apsaramq-for-rocketmq/cloud-message-queue-rocketmq-5-x-series/product-overview/usage-limits)>Resource Quotas>Limitations on Message Retention.The message storage in AlibabaCloud RocketMQ is fully implemented in a serverless and elastic manner, with charges based on the actual storage space.
+* `message_retention_time` - (Optional, Int) Duration of message retention.
+Unit: hours.
+For the range of values, please refer to [Usage Limits](https://help.aliyun.com/zh/apsaramq-for-rocketmq/cloud-message-queue-rocketmq-5-x-series/product-overview/usage-limits)>Resource Quotas>Limitations on Message Retention.
+The message storage in AlibabaCloud RocketMQ is fully implemented in a serverless and elastic manner, with charges based on the actual storage space.
 You can control the storage capacity of messages by adjusting the duration of message retention.
 For more information, please see [Storage Fees](https://help.aliyun.com/zh/apsaramq-for-rocketmq/cloud-message-queue-rocketmq-5-x-series/product-overview/storage-fees).
 * `msg_process_spec` - (Required, ForceNew) Message sending and receiving calculation specifications.
 For details about the upper limit for sending and receiving messages, see [Instance Specifications](https://help.aliyun.com/zh/apsaramq-for-rocketmq/cloud-message-queue-rocketmq-5-x-series/product-overview/instance-specifications).
-* `send_receive_ratio` - (Optional) message send receive ratio.Value range: [0.2, 0.5].
+* `send_receive_ratio` - (Optional, Float) message send receive ratio.
+Value range: [0.2, 0.5].

 ### `software`

 The software supports the following:
-* `maintain_time` - (Optional, Computed) Upgrade time period.
+* `maintain_time` - (Optional) Upgrade time period.

 ## Attributes Reference

 The following attributes are exported:
 * `id` - The ID of the resource supplied above.
-* `create_time` - The creation time of the resource.
+* `create_time` - The creation time of the resource
-* `network_info` - Instance network configuration information.
+* `network_info` - Instance network configuration information
   * `endpoints` - Access point list.
     * `endpoint_type` - Access point type.
     * `endpoint_url` - Access point address.
     * `ip_white_list` - White list of access addresses.
-* `product_info` - product info.
+* `product_info` - product info
   * `support_auto_scaling` - is support auto scaling.
 * `software` - Instance software information.
   * `software_version` - Software version.
   * `upgrade_method` - Upgrade method.
-* `status` - The status of the instance.
+* `status` - The status of the instance

 ## Timeouts